Anata (band)

 Anata is a technical death metal band from Varberg, Sweden that formed in 1993.

 To date, they have released two demos, four albums and a split album with Bethzaida.
 In 2005, they completed recordings for an album titled The Conductor's Departure, released in June 2006 on Earache Records/Wicked World Records.
-Anata have toured Europe with death metal acts such as Dismember, Decapitated, Rotting Christ, and Psycroptic.
+Anata have toured Europe (one full UK tour in 2004, two UK/Ireland tours in 2004, 2006) with death metal acts such as Dismember, Decapitated, Rotting Christ, and Psycroptic.
 In 2006 Anata played at Maryland Deathfest, Baltimore, their first United States appearance to date.
-Anata have also performed at festivals in Europe such as Fuck the Commerce, Neurotic Deathfest, and Gothenburg Deathfest.
-Anata has remained inactive since Andreas Allenmark left in 2008.
+Anata have also performed at festivals in Europe such as Fuck the Commerce, Neurotic Deathfest, Uppsala Blodbad, KieloWatt, and Gothenburg Deathfest.

+Anata had remained inactive since Andreas Allenmark left in 2008, until the band announced that they were tracking vocals for a new album in October 2023.

 Musical style

 Their style employs significant use of dissonance, including contrapuntal structures employing whole- and half-step harmony, as well as dissonant chords.
 As their music relies greatly on melody and counterpoint, in contrast to most death metal bands who focus more on moving chords and percussive effects (especially complex palm muting patterns), they are sometimes labeled melodic death metal.
 However, most fans consider this to be an inaccurate characterization, as the term generally refers to a particular style of death metal, namely, the "Gothenburg metal" sound pioneered by bands like In Flames and Dark Tranquillity, rather than simply death metal with a strong melodic element.
 Anata, though hailing from Sweden (considered the birthplace of melodic death metal), bears little resemblance to these bands; they bear a stronger resemblance to technical death metal pioneers such as Cynic and Atheist, who also employed a great deal of counterpoint (for both bands, the two guitars and bass are rarely playing the same part).
 However, Anata has little of the jazz fusion influences that Cynic or Atheist had, instead fusing the contrapuntal style with the modern technical death metal style of bands such as Psycroptic and Decapitated.